-- Put flavorings right into the liquor, or any glass or earthenware jar/bottle with a tight-fitting lid.
+- Put flavorings directly into the liquor, or any glass or earthenware jar/bottle with a tight-fitting lid.

-- Keep the container in a dark place and leave it at room temperature.
+- Keep the container in a dark place at room temperature.
 If you don't have a dark cupboard in your house, put the bottles in a paper grocery bag and stir or rotate them a couple of times a day.

-- Depending on how potent your flavorings are, you'll need to let them steep for anywhere from a day to a few weeks.
-Most fruit needs a full two to four weeks for all the flavor to be transferred to the alcohol, whereas chiles, garlic, and most fresh spices only need a couple of days.
+- Depending on how potent your flavorings are, let them steep for anywhere from a day to a few weeks.
+Most fruit needs a full two to four weeks for the flavor to transfer to the alcohol; whereas chiles, garlic, and most fresh spices only need a couple of days.

 Smell and taste the infusions to decide when each is ready.

-If you've used mashed fruit, your infusion is now going to have bits of sediment in the bottom.
+If you've used mashed fruit, your infusion will have bits of sediment on the bottom.
 To get rid of it, simply line a strainer with a coffee filter and slowly pour the liquor through.
-Don't try to save the fruit that's been soaking in the booze--it won't have any flavor left in it.
+Don't try to save the fruit that's been soaking in the booze — it won't have any flavor left in it.

 Add a Little Sweetness

-When sweetening your liqueurs, don't add sugar directly to the alcohol--it will take too long to dissolve and you won't be able to tell right away how sweet it is.
+When sweetening your liqueurs, don't be tempted to add sugar directly to the alcohol — it will take too long to dissolve and you won't be able to tell right away how sweet it is.
 Instead, make a simple syrup of two parts sugar to one part water.
 Combine them in a saucepan and simmer them on the stove until the sugar is completely dissolved.
 Let the syrup cool to room temperature and then sweeten the infusion to taste.
-Once a liqueur has been sweetened, most of them taste better after they've had a chance to "age" for a month or so.
+Once a liqueur has been sweetened, most will taste better after they've had a chance to age for a month or so.
 Aging allows the flavors to mellow and blend.

-Scour local import stores, thrift stores or your own cupboards to find interesting glass bottles (if they don't have tops, you can buy corks at craft stores or winemaking supply shops).
-Have fun creating your own custom labels and "garnish" each finished bottle by dropping in a small quantity of the original ingredients (a few berries, a twist of citrus zest, an herb sprig, etcetera).
+Scour local import stores, thrift stores, or your cupboards to find interesting glass bottles (if they don't have tops, you can buy corks at craft stores or winemaking supply shops).
+Have fun creating custom labels and garnish each finished bottle by dropping in a small quantity of the original ingredients (a few berries, a twist of citrus zest, an herb sprig, etc.).